 LEARN MORE

-A U.S. Marine Corps recruit with Delta Company, 1st Recruit Training Battalion, loads a magazine during a table two course of fire at Marine Corps...
+A new U.S. Marine Corps recruit with Echo Company, 2nd Recruit Training Battalion, is given a haircut as part of a receiving event at Marine Corps...

 continue reading